Effyiex/Effyshell/README.md

 A remake of a program I made to manage Server-Systems.
 Old program had compability problems so I renewed it.

+# Dependencies
+You will need the latest Websockets-API for your Python version

 # Features

 - Password secured Web-Interface